 Complementary to these risk indicators, there is also a DRAT that fall under the area of funding.
-The DRAT on liquidity and funding information LFI2 provides a breakdown by currency of term funding, as defined in the domain of the Net Stable Funding Ration (NSFR).
+The DRAT 28 provides a breakdown by currency of term funding, as defined in the domain of the Net Stable Funding Ration (NSFR).